Marohn-Group/mmodel/README.rst

 Use the ``draw`` method to draw the graph.
-There are three styles "plain", "short", and "full", which differ by the level of detail of the node information.
+There are three styles "plain", "short", and "verbose", which differ by the level of detail of the node information.
 A graph output is displayed in Jupyter Notebook or can be saved using the export option.